andreasfrom/dotfiles/README.md

 Management
 ----------

-For managing the whole thing I use a simply Ruby-script which symlinks files from my dotfiles dir to my home folder.
-The original script is from errtheblog.com but I've changed it slightly to move existing files to
+For managing the whole thing I use a simple Ruby-script which symlinks files from my dotfiles dir to my home folder.
+The original script is from [errtheblog](http://errtheblog.com/posts/89-huba-huba) but I've changed it slightly to move existing files to
-$file.old.
+$file.old instead of just skipping them.

 Thanks
 ------
-I want to thank Alexis Sellier (cloudhead) and Steve Losh for inspiration and snippets for my Vim setup aswell as my Zsh setup.
+I want to thank Alexis Sellier ([cloudhead](http://www.cloudhead.com)) and [Steve Losh](http://www.stevelosh.com) for inspiration and snippets for my Vim setup aswell as my Zsh setup.
 Steve Losh for making it possible to 'steal' his .pentadactylrc.

-Steve Yegge and MasteringEmacs.org has helped greatly with my Emacs setup.
+[Steve Yegge](http://steve-yegge.blogspot.com) and [MasteringEmacs.org](http://masteringemacs.org) has helped me greatly with my Emacs setup.